MarcinPasynczuk/Hospitoolity/README.md

 # Hospitoolity.
-Health and safety organizer for hospitality bussnesses.
+Organizer for hospitality bussnesses.

 ver.
 1.2
 - Code for fridge temperature store with notes.